AOKins/mc_server_docker/README.md

 docker create -p 25565:25565 <container name> --name=<container name> <image name>
 docker start <container name>
 ```
+Note: alternatively instead of `create` you can use `run` and consider adding arguments `-it`,
+this will start up the container interactively and enable future attaching to the container.

 In the above example, only one port is expose (via the `-p` argument).
-If looking to change the port for the minecraft server, change the first of the two
+If looking to change the port for the minecraft server, change the first of the two values.
-values.
 In the container's context the port will still be 25565, but on the actual machine
-the selected port is what it will be actually be listening on.
+the selected port is what it will be actually be listening on and available with.

+Note: by default the exposed port is only for the TCP protocol, so if necessary you may need
+to specify UDP if that is needed instead (such as with voice chat plugin).

+**Managing/Interacting with the Server**
 You can shutdown the server via `docker stop <container name>`.
 Then start it back up again using `docker start <container name>`.

 If you want an interactive bash shell in the container, while it is active
 use a command of the form `docker exec -it <container name> bash`.
 This is useful if you wish to use the CLI to navigate around the container's files.

+If you need access to the server's interactive prompt (to run minecraft commands and the like), use the command
+`docker attach <container name>`.